 SKS – Secure Key Store is a logical place to store private keys for the authentication service to access.

-Certificate Provisioning Portal – The Certificate Authority (CA) or Telephone Authority (TA) equivalent in SHAKEN validates requests for telephony certificates and represents the mechanism the originating service provider uses to get its public key certificate signed via a Certificate Signing Request (CSR).
+Certificate Provisioning Portal – The Certification Authority (CA) or Telephone Authority (TA) equivalent in SHAKEN validates requests for telephony certificates and represents the mechanism the originating service provider uses to get its public key certificate signed via a Certificate Signing Request (CSR).

-TN Certificate Repository (TN-CR): The service provider maintains and makes public certificates maintained by the service provider.
+TN Certificate Repository (TN-CR): This represents the publically accessible store for public key certificates maintained by the service provider.
 This should be an HTTPS web service that can be validated back to the owner of the public key certificate.

 SHAKEN call flow